Lucy Tripti Gomes

 Lucy Tripti Gomes is a Bangladeshi stage and film actress.
 She won Bangladesh National Film Award for Best Supporting Actress for her role in the film Uttarer Sur (2012).

 Early life and background

 Gomes got involved with the troupe Theatre Centre in 1995.
 She completed her master's in drama and dramatics from Jahangirnagar University.

 Career

-Gomes has been working with the theatre troupe Natya Kendra since 2000.
+Gomes has been working with the theatre troupe Natya Kendra Devin since 2000.